ndmalc/argparse_param_types/README.md

 ## Changelog

+- Add missing dependencies in pyproject (dependencies not automatically installed when pip install)

 #### 0.0.2
 - Refactor to be PEP8 compliant, improve/add documentation, add type hinting
 - Add easy import from module \_\_init__